cristmelo/PracticalGuide/1. Data Set/Readme.md

 ### Attribute Information

-Path: It is the ID of a class.
+**Path:** It is the ID of a class.

-CBO (Coupling Between Object) [2]: A class is coupled to another one if it used its member functions and/or instance variables.
+**CBO (Coupling Between Object) [2]:** A class is coupled to another one if it used its member functions and/or instance variables.
 CBO provides the number of classes to which a given class is coupled.

-CC (Cyclomatic Complexity) [3]: – It is a software metric used to indicate the complexity of a program.
+**CC (Cyclomatic Complexity) [3]:** It is a software metric used to indicate the complexity of a program.
 It is a quantitative measure of the number of linearly independent paths through a program's source code.

-DIT (Depth of Inheritance Tree) [2]: It is defined as the maximum depth of the inheritance graph of each class.
+**DIT (Depth of Inheritance Tree) [2]:** It is defined as the maximum depth of the inheritance graph of each class.

-LCOM (Lack of Cohesion on Methods) [2]: This is the number of pairs of member functions without shared instance variables, minus the number of pairs of members functions with shared instance variables.
+**LCOM (Lack of Cohesion on Methods) [2]:** This is the number of pairs of member functions without shared instance variables, minus the number of pairs of members functions with shared instance variables.

-LOC: Number of lines of codes.
+**LOC:** Number of lines of codes.
 Imports and comments are not included.

-NOC (Number Of Children) [2]: It is the number of direct descendants for each class.
+**NOC (Number Of Children) [2]:** It is the number of direct descendants for each class.

-RFC (Response For a Class) [2]: This is the number of methods that can potentially be executed in response to a message received by an object of that class.
+**RFC (Response For a Class) [2]:** This is the number of methods that can potentially be executed in response to a message received by an object of that class.

-WMC (Weighted Methods per Class) [2]: It is the number of methods of a class.
+**WMC (Weighted Methods per Class) [2]:** It is the number of methods of a class.

-class_frequency: It is the number of appearences that the class has through all the releases.
+**class_frequency:** It is the number of appearences that the class has through all the releases.

-will_change: It is the dependent variable, the indicator of a class change prone.
+**will_change:** It is the dependent variable, the indicator of a class change prone.

-number_of_changes: It is the number of changes that a class suffered through all the releases.
+**number_of_changes:** It is the number of changes that a class suffered through all the releases.

-change_probability: It is the number of changes divided by the class frequency.
+**change_probability:** It is the number of changes divided by the class frequency.

 ### References